w3bdesign/nuxtjs-woocommerce/README.md

 ## TODO

--   Make WooCommerce session token expire and get deleted after 24 hours
+-   Refactor and improve codebase with reusable components